Contact

 Follow us

-The discussion will shine a light on a vibrant artistic movement that centers around the current and future views shaped by the rising generation of Indigenous creatives.
+This panel discussion will shine a light on a vibrant artistic movement that centers around the current and future views shaped by the rising generation of Indigenous creatives.
 Moving beyond a fashion industry often seen through a white lens, this movement showcases the unique relationships and cultures of Indigenous peoples.
 This panel is a fantastic representation of the diverse voices and viewpoints in the Indigenous community, showcasing the unique and innovative approaches each designer brings to their work.

 AMY DENET DEAL | FOUNDER 4KINSHIP & DINÉ SKATE GARDEN PROJECT